 4. Check the location of your chosen book (Southeast) and use the call number (Ex: QH437 .S59 2018) to find it on the shelf.

-The TCC Libraries share their collection, so you can have any eligible book sent to your home campus for free.
+The TCC Libraries share their collections, and you can have any eligible book sent to your home campus for free.